aperisic85/github-actions-rust-ex/README.md

-# Example of Rsut program with Actions CI
+# Example of Rust program with Actions CI
 A good starting point for a new Rust project

 Tests our Rust programm with actions ci